 Do you consider your artistic practice a self-care practice?

 Burke: Making music is the most cathartic thing to do.
 All your worries go away when you make music.
 I think if you're an artist and you're doing it full-time, that's the only thing that keeps you sane.
 You have to do it and you couldn't live without it.
 I just don't know how I could function without being able to express myself in that way.
-That's probably the nicest thing about being an artist and having people like what you do is you literally get to do what you love which is just insane.
+That's probably the nicest thing about being an artist.
+Having people like what you do [and you] get to do what you love, which is just insane.
 Not a lot of people get to do that.

 Shamir: I write all my own songs and there's just something so therapeutic about singing.
 All my songs mean so much to me.
 Ratchet is a fun album but even like a fun song like "Make A Scene" people think it's just a little pop song or like whatever but it's about being under twenty-one in America but also being adult, yet still being chastised for being young.

 Burke: We're making pop music and we're not white people.
 There are not enough people in our sort of genres that kids can identify with.
 It gives people self-confidence.
 The past few shows other girls with afros have come out and it's just beautiful.
 I think that's the most heartwarming thing, someone else that sees you and sees themselves in you.

 Shamir: Representation is everything, like when I see other non-binary people at a show.
 When it comes to being non-binary it's super weird because I don't feel like girl but I also don't feel like a boy but I also don't want to be a boy but I also don't want to be a girl.
 Like… am I weird?
 I thought I needed to go to some camp to fix me, which is the saddest thing ever.
 When non-binary people come up to me at a show and thank me for being myself, it almost makes me cry talking about it now.